lukeschaefer/mp4edit/README.md

 # About

-This is simply a very small library created for my own uses - which was adding a few iTunes tags to user-uploaded m4a files - which are mp4 files with only audio.
+This is a micro library for parsing and editing mp4 files.
+It's only barely functional, but it does what I needed - which is adding a few iTunes tags to user-uploaded mp4 files.
 All of this has been only tested on audio files.
 It can parse an MPEG-4 binary buffer into a traversable 'Atom' structure defined by the spec - edit that structure - and rebuild it into an ArrayBuffer which can be downloaded from a browser or written to a file.

 ## Installation